SarahDribi/neural_explanability/README.md

 ## Features

+*Neural Activation Extraction
-- Extraction of neural activations that happened when the model infered on the input
+Extract the neural activations produced when the model performs inference on a given input.

+*Local Robust Region Identification
-- Finding the maximum biggest region around input (epsilon ball) where the local neural activation extracted enforces more robustness of the model's prediction
+Determine the largest surrounding region (an ε-ball around the input) in which the extracted neural activation pattern ensures the robustness of the model’s prediction.

-- Calling a formal verifier to loosen some of the neural activation constraints , while still keeping the intial robustness property around the region -The user can set the priority of the neuron constraints dropping , following a set of implemented heuristics , each heuristic impacts the found minimal neurons set: the shortest set of neurons given this heuristic traversal such that abstracting one's state in this input region changes the classifier's prediction
+*Constraint Relaxation via Formal Verification
+Use a formal verifier to selectively relax certain neuron activation constraints, while still preserving the original robustness property within the region.

+*Neuron Constraint Prioritization
+The user can configure priority rules for dropping activation constraints, based on a set of implemented heuristics.
+Each heuristic affects the minimal neuron set found — i.e., the smallest subset of neurons such that abstracting their activation states within the region changes the model’s prediction.

+Timeout Configuration
-- The timeout of the checking process for dropping the activation constraint on a certain neuron can be specified by the user .
+The user can specify a timeout for the verification process when attempting to drop the activation constraint on a particular neuron.

 ---